EberlyODL/phys211/the-big-picture.md

 -Herbert Butterfield – The Origins of Modern Science.

-In Phys 211, we will tackle the subject of motion starting with kinematics and newtonian dynamics.
-I believe this course is particuarly important because
+In Phys 211, we will tackle the subject of motion starting with kinematics and Newtonian dynamics.
+I believe this course is particularly important because

 ### 1. Our understanding of motion had led to remarkable breakthroughs in our understanding of our Universe that are just fascinating to know about.